SoK: The Design Paradigm of Safe and Secure Defaults: Introduction

 Upon replacing the noun access with some other suitable word, the principle generalizes to a broader notion that defaults should be safe and secure.
 With this generalization, also many of the other design principles in Table~\ref{tab: saltzer} are related to the fail-safe defaults.
 For instance, it could be argued that a system's or a software's defaults should satisfy the principle of separation of privileges; in modern terms, it would mean that two-factor or multi-factor authentication would be a default.

-Although the Saltzer's and Schroeder's paper is a modern classic in computer science, thus far, no systematic reviews have been conducted about its use in academic research.
-The review presented fills this knowledge gap.
-As will be seen, the design paradigm has been continuously discussed in the face of new technologies.
+The Saltzer's and Schroeder's paper is a modern classic in computer science.
+Yet, thus far, no systematic reviews have been conducted about its use in academic research, although there are some existing reviews that come close~\cite{vandenBerghe17}.
+The review presented fills the apparent knowledge gap.
+In addition, the review fulfills other common functions of literature reviews, including the identification of trends and patterns, clarification of complex concepts, and support for education through cataloging important or even foundational knowledge~\cite{Kraus24}.
+Regarding trends, as will be seen, the design paradigm has been continuously discussed in the face of new technologies.
 It has also been extended and customized to meet requirements originating from new design problems.
-Last but by no means least, it has frequently been misused in practice.
+Furthermore, it has frequently been misused in practice.
+This misuse raises also the review's practical relevance.
+As will be pointed out later on in the concluding Section~\ref{sec: discussion}, secure defaults are mandated by recent cyber security regulations.
+Thus, the SoK is beneficial also for practitioners and regulators who both may find new insights from the knowledge cataloged.

 A couple of terminological clarifications are needed before continuing.
 The first clarification is that the topic is about design \textit{principles}, which are broader and more theoretical than design \textit{patterns}.
 An analogy from programming suffices to elaborate the distinction; reusability is a common software design principle, whereas design patterns often allow to satisfy this principle through a customized use of recurring design solutions to common design \textit{problems}~\cite{Gamma95}.
 Then, in the present context the overall problem is about insecurity, unsafety, or both.
 The second clarification follows; the distinction between safety and security is debated and blurry~\cite{Ruohonen22ICLR} .
 In what follows, unsafety is understood to refer to unintentional mistakes often originating from poor designs that have consequences particularly for the health and well-being of humans.
 In contrast, insecurity is taken to involve a potential of intentional attacks or other disturbances against a design and its implementation.
 Note that insecurity may cause unsafety, but the reverse relation is often less clear.